 Arka Mukherjee is the CEO of Global IDs Inc., a global data management software company.
-As the founder and visionary, Arka has guided the organization from startup to growth phase, creating innovative technologies to support the world’s largest organizations.
-Under his leadership, Global IDs has implemented its “Big Data” products in a myriad of Fortune 2000 companies including AT&T, Walmart, United Healthcare, Morgan Stanley, and HSBC.
-Prior to Global IDs, Arka was a Principal at IBM.
+As the founder and visionary, Arka has guided the organization from startup to scalable growth phase, creating innovative technologies to support the world’s largest organizations.
+Under his leadership, Global IDs has created innovative software products to help both non-profit and for-profit organizations grow and balance efficiently.
 Committed to broadening access to education across India and to students around the globe, Arka has founded non-profit companies focused on micro finance, healthcare and education.
-Arka serves as an Associate Program Director for Columbia University’s School of Professional Studies, leading the Advanced Analytics Program.
+Arka teaches Data and Analytics at Columbia University’s Center for Technology Management.
 He also serves as an advisory board member for the Princeton Institute for International and Regional Studies (PIIRS).
-He received a PhD in Chemistry from Princeton University and an MSc from the Indian Institute of Technology in Kanpur, India.
+He received a PhD in Chemistry from Princeton University and a MSc from the Indian Institute of Technology in Kanpur, India.

 Liz Duffy, President